2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

-\begin{rem} From now on, for the means of higher representation theory, we will consider the parabolic Verma modules $M^\p$ and $M^{\rp}( \overline\beta )$ as living in $\bQ\pp{q, \lambda} \supset \bQ(q)[\lambda^{\pm 1}]$ with polynomial fractions viewed as formal power series.
+\begin{rem} From now on, for the means of higher representation theory, we will consider the parabolic Verma modules $M^\p$ and $M^{\rp}( \overline\beta )$ over the ground field $\bQ\pp{q, \lambda} \supset \bQ(q,\lambda)$ with polynomial fractions viewed as formal power series.
 See \cite[\S5.3]{naissevaz1} for more about rings of formal Laurent series in the context of categorification, see also \cite{laurent} for a general discussion about these rings. \end{rem}